LET THIS BE YOUR ONE-STOP

 I did try this one out, but folks said "that's not even dyslexic."
 I like it, however.

-Unfortunately, the following, sent in by a fellow named "Len," totally
+Unfortunately, the following, sent in by a fellow named "Len," totally misses the mark:

 Did you know dyslexics are fantastic love makers,